This is a review of Millionaire Teacher: The Nine Rules of Wealth You Should Have Learned in School by Andrew Hallam.

 It was within these clubs Hallam learned first hand how the majority of money books fail to connect with real people — you know, human beings.
 Written by economists and other super-smart people, too many investing tomes use jargon and financial language that barely skims the minds of well-meaning folks.

-So with the help of over 100 colleagues and friends, Andrew Hallam went on a mission to bring his money lessons and rules to the masses.
-Jargon-free, fun to read, and easy to follow, Millionaire Teacher is the tome that could take you to the head of the class and add a few zeros to your portfolio.
+So with the help of over 100 colleagues and friends, Andrew went on a mission to bring his money lessons and rules to the masses.
+Jargon-free, fun to read, and easy to follow, Millionaire Teacher is the book that could take you to the head of the class and add a few zeros to your portfolio.

 You won’t find any ‘get rich quick’ schemes here.
 Hallam is a practical fellow who believes in hard work.
 He advocates a sensible savings strategy, steers clear of the financial service industry (many advisers charge hidden fees), and invests in low cost index funds to grow his modest income into unimaginable wealth.
 He shows you how to do it.

-I won’t review every single rule in Millionaire Teacher — I don’t think I could do each chapter justice.
+I won’t review every rule in Millionaire Teacher — I don’t think I could do each chapter justice.
 But the rules that resonate strongest with me are as follows:

 Rule 1: Spend like You Want To Grow Rich